navcoin/navcoin-org/content/governance/index.md

     {{< action
         titleText="Brand Guidelines"
         imgSrc="/images/governance/gov-brand.svg"
-        subtext="A handbook to help you match the content your create to the NavCoin brand look and feel." linkText="Get the Guide"
+        subtext="A handbook to help you match the content your create to the NavCoin brand look and feel. " linkText="Get the Guide"
         linkUrl="www.navcoin.org"
         linkImgSrc="/images/icons/rightward-arrow.svg"